Flipt is built and delivered as a single standalone Linux binary. Head to the Installation section for more details.

 Caching

 Flipt supports both in-memory caching and the ability to use an external system such as Redis.
 Caching allows Flipt to reuse computed results made in a short period.
-This reduces the number of requests to the backing database and minimises waste caused by excess evaluation.
+This reduces the number of requests to the backing database and minimizes waste caused by excess evaluation.

 In-memory caching can be enabled via the “caching” section of the configuration file and requires no external dependencies.